 - Accredited Training for Pupils with Autism

 - Specialist dyslexic teaching

 - Restorative Approaches

 - Counselling

-- Accredited training for pupils with speech, language and communication difficulties

 How will my child/young person be included in activities outside the classroom including School trips?

 Charles Darwin School has a whole school approach to Inclusion which supports all learners engaging in activities together.
 Any barriers to engagement are reviewed with discussions on what can be done to overcome these.
 We make reasonable adjustments so that learners can, where possible, join in with activities regardless of their needs, including participating in the wide range of extra-curricular clubs and activities available to all students e.g. various sports clubs, chess club, creative writing club, computer clubs, reading club, choirs - a current list of these is available from main reception and on the website.